satori-com/satori-video-sdk-cpp/docs/reference.md

 | `CONTROL`         | Publish message to control channel   |

 When you call [`bot_message()`](#bot_message) to publish a message, use `bot_message_kind` to indicate the destination channel.
-The framework automatically provides you with these channels (See [SDK channel names](#sdk-channel-names)).
+The SDK automatically provides you with these channels (See [SDK channel names](#sdk-channel-names)).

 ### Functions

 #### Image processing callback

-`void name(bot_context &context, const image_frame &frame)`
+`void some_name(bot_context &context, const image_frame &frame)`

 | Parameter | Type          | Description         |
 |-----------|---------------|---------------------|